|

 (Law no. 45/2007 of 24 August 2007), can address petitions

-are a political prerogative of parliamentary groups, which
+on the Government are a political prerogative of parliamentary

-can use them to oblige members of the Government to attend
+groups, which can use them to oblige members of the Government

-the Assembly.
-The idea is that in the ensuing debate in the
+to attend the Assembly.
+The idea is that in the ensuing debate

-Plenary, members of the government can be confronted with
+in the Plenary, members of the government can be confronted

-criticisms of their general or sectoral policy.
-Each parliamentary
+with criticisms of their general or sectoral policy.
+Each

-group has the right to use this mechanism to bring about two
+parliamentary group has the right to use this mechanism to

 Motions